-- 1Cut off (a branch, limb, or other protrusion) from the main body of a tree: they lopped off more branches to save the treeMore example sentences
+- 1Cut off (a branch, limb, or twig) from the main body of a tree: they lopped off more branches to save the treeMore example sentences

 - The inescapable conclusion after reading the book is that we are not just dealing with a few unhealthy branches which can be lopped off restoring the tree to health.

 - Many of the native branches have been lopped off.

 - Big branches and branches only on the side of overhanging wires are lopped off, leaving the tree unbalanced.

 - 1.1Remove branches from (a tree): they had lopped some trees without permissionMore example sentences

 - Several months ago I had to ask the current owner to remove a limb from my rockery and he informed me that Council allow him to lop this tree.

 - SEVERAL 60-year-old trees were lopped at the Park last week, prompting an angry reaction from residents.

 - The problem is not without solution, for if trees are lopped methodically, they can still give a large quantity of fodder, and yet not become weak and scraggy.

 - 1.2 • informal Remove (something regarded as unnecessary or burdensome): the new rail link lops an hour off journey timesMore example sentences